 How to Teach Social Studies Effectively

+Teaching Social Studies presents teachers with a unique set of challenges not always found in other disciplines.
+Students need to see Social Studies are relevant to them and their future.
 Teachers must ask themselves how their particular curriculum can shape students' lives.
 How they can apply the knowledge in their own lives?

 Methods of Teaching Social Studies